Share Your Escapes: Ella in Stockholm

 If you’d like to find out more about our apprenticeship schemes, please get in touch!

-60 seconds with Tech: Tolly Von Der Heyde, Business Analyst
+60 seconds with Tech: Tolly Von Der Heyde, Senior Product Manager

 As we continue to grow our Tech team, we'd like to introduce you to some of the fantastic talent we already have on board.
 In our '60 seconds with Tech' series we'll introduce you to various people within the department and take a closer look at their role and some of the projects they're working on.